Quantum metrology with Bloch Oscillations in Floquet phase space: Bloch Dynamics in Floquet phase space

 where the first summation in the second line is the Fourier series of $\Theta$ for $0< \Theta <2\pi$, the second summation is the Fourier series of the Dirac comb function, and the final approximate equality holds under the secular approximation.

-Importantly, since the relationship between the phase coordinate $\Theta$ and the physical coordinates $(x,p)$ depends on the explicit form of $H_{0}$ it follows that the Hamiltonian $V_{\rm probe}$ can describe a number of physical processes, in contrast with the situation with Bloch oscillations in a spatial lattice.
+Since the relationship between the phase coordinates $\Theta$ and the physical coordinates $(x,p)$ depends on the explicit form of $H_{0}$ it follows that the Hamiltonian $V_{\rm probe}$ can describe many physical processes, in contrast with the situation with Bloch oscillations in a spatial lattice.
 Floquet-Bloch oscillations in phase lattice can therefore be exploited for the measurement of a broader variety of observables by an appropriate design of the conservative potential $U(x)$ in $H_0$.
-We illustrate this point on the examples of a square well potential and of a triangular well.